Library Management Training

 Asynchronous, facilitator-led workshop over 8 weeks

-This course will set you up for success in your future or existing management position by training you on the fundamentals of staff relationships and management, HR policies and processes, budget management, leading a team through change, and more.
+This course will set you up for success in your future or existing management position by training you on the fundamentals of staff relationships and management, managing difficult conversations and staff feedback, crisis and incident management, budget management, and more.
 Built specifically for managers (or those on a future management track), this interactive course will give you the opportunity to role play challenging scenarios and get feedback from experts and peers.
 You will have ample time to ask questions and work through specific situations you’ve encountered.

-This intensive, online training will include 2 hours of live content per week for 8 weeks and is created to prepare library managers for the specific challenges you will face but were not trained for.
+This 8-week intensive, virtual training is created to prepare library managers for the specific challenges you will face but were not trained for.
+Each live-session week will include training from an expert guest speaker, a facilitated discussion, and an interactive session to workshop new skills with peers.
+In the week between each live session meeting, you will have the opportunity to work on asynchronous prompts in peer cohort groups that will lead to a culminating portfolio of management resources.
 You will leave this course with a new cohort of peers and a Library Journal Management Training Certificate.

 You’ll have the option to enrich your learning by participating in an asynchronous workshop after the live sessions each week.
 The workshop will occur in an interactive online classroom environment with personal coaching from an expert in the field.
 In addition, you’ll have access to our foundational bonus content—rich supporting materials you can explore at your own pace, including a series of webinars from Library Journal and School Library Journal contributors, readings, activities, and videos.